 If you’re Indian, you’ve heard your grandma swear by the dozens of ways she uses coconut oil in her beauty regime.

 If you are bored of your regular coconut oil head massage, spice it up with some essential oils.
-Double up on the benefits of the hair oil and essential oils.
+Double up on the benefits of hair oil and essential oils.
 Win-Win!